isabelv4807/CYOA-GAME/brownies.md

-Brownies it is.
-Here's another choice
+Brownies it is!
+Now that you've decided what to bake how are you going to make it?

 [Should i use boxed ingredients](boxed.md)

 [Or just wing it?](wingit.md)